synrc/cr/README.md

 In banking system demands are very tight.
-Database should be at least tripled, stand-by nodes should pick up master reads from failover node, writes should be accepted on a reasonble quorum, failover must be followed by recovery, database should be able to scale even with the RAM/DISC limitations.
+Database should be at least tripled, stand-by nodes should pick up master reads from failover node, writes should be accepted on a reasonable quorum, failover must be followed by recovery, database should be able to scale even with the RAM/DISC limitations.

 No data should be treated as written otherwise that commited to all replicas.